index

 Light and Sound Show is a media-native signed action layer for short-form video.
 Instead of asking a creator to put a visible QR code on a reel, LSS embeds a compact signed payload into the media itself and lets a reader recover that payload from repeated visual and audio observations.

-The product shape is intentionally small: create a signed action, carry it through ordinary media, recover it with a reader, and resolve it only after verification.
+The production shape is intentionally small: create a signed action, encode it into media with the carrier package, scan carrier evidence back out, verify the recovered protocol envelope, and resolve the action only after verification.

 Builder map